hstatsep-wd/git-basics/README.md

 git status

-See how README.md is green and favorites.txt is red?
+See how README.md is green and fav

+orites.txt is red?
 That means ONLY the README will be committed, but favorites won't!
 This is super helpful when you're working on multiple files and maybe some aren't at a good stopping point yet.
 Let's go ahead and commit whatever is on the stage: